cityxen/RelayTracker/README.md

 Serial program made with SASC to send 16 bit binary strings to the serial bridge.
 Will now read in a text file of 16 bit binary strings and transfer to serial. rt.c
-The Amiga version of the RelayTracker works with the https://github.com/cityxen/HACKME/Click-A-Tron
+The Amiga version of the RelayTracker works with the Click-A-Tron: https://github.com/cityxen/HACKME/tree/main/Click-A-Tron

 ### Python Version